 Find a Niche

 If the area you’re setting up in is swamped with popular chains and fast food restaurants then you need to stand out one way or another.
 It could be a unique form of cuisine or the fact you offer extremely low prices, but whatever you decide it has to stand out from the crowd.
-Some examples include all-you-can-eat deals, healthy options, international cuisines, food trucks and family-friendly menus.
+Some examples include all-you-can-eat deals, food delivery deals, healthy options, international cuisines, food trucks and family-friendly menus.

 Manage Your Decor